 Skinner talks 3-0 win over UNC in season opener

 Volleyball falls to Ohio State 3-1 in the second round of the 2014 NCAA Tournament on Saturday, December 6, 2014

 Since being tabbed Kentucky's head coach in December 2004, Craig Skinner has rejuvenated the Kentucky volleyball program into national prominence en route to becoming the program's all-time winningest head coach.
-Skinner has directed the Wildcats to eight consecutive NCAA Tournaments - a feat only 14 other schools in the nation have achieved.
-That run includes three Sweet Sixteen appearances in the last four seasons.
-Furthermore, the Wildcats have captured 17 or more victories in all eight seasons under Skinner's direction, including tallying 20 or more wins in five of the last six seasons.
+Skinner has directed the Wildcats to 10consecutive NCAA Tournaments - a feat only nineother schools in the nation have achieved.
+That run includes three Sweet Sixteen appearances since 2009.
+Furthermore, the Wildcats have captured 17 or more victories in all 10seasons under Skinner's direction, including tallying 20 or more wins in seven of the last eightseasons.

 Following another record-breaking season in 2012, Skinner was rewarded with a new six-year contract keeping him at Kentucky until at least 2019.

-Eight players have garnered 13 All-America distinctions, while UK has hauled in 30 All-Southeastern Conference honors in his eight seasons - including the 2008 SEC Player of the Year, 2006 SEC Freshman of the Year, 2010, 2011 and 2012 SEC Libero of the Year and the 2005 SEC Defensive Player of the Year.
+Twelveplayers have garnered 18 All-America distinctions, while UK has hauled in 37 All-Southeastern Conference honors in his 10seasons - including the 2008 SEC Player of the Year, 2006 SEC Freshman of the Year, 2010, 2011,2012 and 2014 SEC Libero of the Year and the 2005 SEC Defensive Player of the Year.

-The Wildcats have enjoyed unprecedented success which has included a school-record run of 31 consecutive weeks ranked in the top 25 of the American Volleyball Coaches Association poll, record-breaking attendance marks and a four-time host of NCAA Tournament play including serving as one of four host sites for the 2011 NCAA Regionals.
-UK is again on deck to host the NCAA Regional rounds in 2013.
+The Wildcats have enjoyed unprecedented success which has included a school-record run of 33 consecutive weeks ranked in the top 25 of the American Volleyball Coaches Association poll, record-breaking attendance marks and a seven-time host of NCAA Tournament play including serving as one of four host sites for the 2013 and 2011 NCAA Regionals.
+UK is again on deck to host the NCAA Regional rounds again in 2015.

 Prior to Skinner's arrival, the Kentucky volleyball program had not experienced a winning season in the previous five years and had not made an NCAA Tournament appearance since the 1993 season.